nens/threedi-docs/source/a_releasenotes.rst

 - A newer version (4.1.1) of the python package threedi-api-client is now used (#417)
 - If the maximum number of 3Di models for your organisation has has been reached, a popup will allow you to delete one or more of them before uploading a new revision (#367)
 - Bugfix: in some cases, schematisation revisions could not be downloaded if "Generate 3Di model" had failed for that revision (#428)
-NOT COMPLETED YET - Bugfix: prevent python error when attempting to start the simulation wizard with a template that has NULL as maximum_time_step value #418
+- Bugfix: prevent python error when attempting to start the simulation wizard with a template that has NULL as maximum_time_step value #418

 December 8th 2022